-The Michigan State University Fencing Club is a competing member of the Midwest Fencing Conference, which consists of sixteen (16) schools with varsity or club programs.
-Fencing competitions are held mostly in the spring by conference member schools on weekends.
+Our fencing club is a competing member of the Midwest Fencing Conference.
 We strive to be as competitive as possible in the conference, and have gained and seek to maintain our reputation as one of the premier club schools.

 In competition, schools have a squad consisting of three individual fencers for each weapon, foil, saber, and epee.
 Events are separated by gender.
 Each squad fences an opposing school’s squad in nine bouts, so that each fencer faces all three of the opponent’s fencers.
 The team that wins the most bouts is the winner.
 Some tournaments use a variation of these rules, but the concept remains similar.